 Bring on the Daylight

 January is the month where we gain the biggest increase in daylight—from 4 to 7 hours.
 Instead of focusing on winter´s long nights, we celebrate the start of January as the beginning of brighter days, something Hotel Rangá´s owner Friðrik Pálsson learned from his mother.
-The increase in daylight is very gradual, so there is still plenty of time for aurora hunting before the summer’s midnight sun.
+The increase in daylight is very gradual, so there is still plenty of time for hunting the northern lights at Hotel Rangá before the summer’s midnight sun.

 Dance with the Elves